fusionfoto/ss-utilization/README.md

 ```

 Where the `start` and `end` parameters correspond to the start and end times for the
 performance period, and `output` specifies the CSV file to write the summary.
+If
+`output` is not specified, the CSV will be printed.

 #### Example Summary CSV Output
 ```